Redbone (ethnicity): Louisiana Redbone cultural group

 Historically, members of the Redbone ethnic group lived in three areas.
 One community lived along Ten Mile Creek in Rapides Parish and Allen Parish.
 Members of this community were referred to as "Ten Milers" or as "Red Bones." in the 19th century.
 A second community was along Bearhead creek in what is now Beauregard Parish.
 A third community was established in Newton County, Texas and Orange County, Texas.
 19th century newspapers tended to refer to members of this community simply as "mulattos," and members of the Texas community were not able to vote.

-In the frontier of Southwestern Louisiana, the settlers successfully resisted classification as non-white.
-In 1837 and 1849, several of the members of the Redbone community were indicted for illegal voting on the charge that they were of color rather than white.
+In the frontier of Southwestern Louisiana, the settlers successfully resisted classification as non-White.
+In 1837 and 1849, several of the members of the Redbone community were indicted for illegal voting on the charge that they were of color rather than White.
 The state court found them all not guilty, thus establishing that the Redbone community would be legally considered white in the state of Louisiana.

-However, references to the Redbone community and its members in 19th century newspapers tend to be wildly divergent, ranging from making no mention of racial makeup, to stating that the members were white, to stating that the members were African American to stating that the members were of Indian extraction to the assertion that the members were of unspecified mixed race.
+However, references to the Redbone community and its members in 19th century newspapers tend to be wildly divergent, ranging from making no mention of racial makeup, to stating that the members were White, to stating that the members were African American to stating that the members were of Indian extraction to the assertion that the members were of unspecified mixed race.
 These newspaper references do have the commonality of all pertaining to violent actions either in the community or perpetrated by members of the community.

-Two incidents of violence in Louisiana are particularly notable, one due to the statement of Webster Talma Crawford and one due to amount of newspaper coverage the incident received.
+Two incidents of violence in Louisiana are particularly notable, one due to the statement of Webster Talma Crawford and one due to the amount of newspaper coverage the incident received.
 The Westport Fight occurred December 24, 1881 in southern Rapides Parish.
 According to the Crawford account, friction between the more recent settlers and the Redbones had been simmering for much of the month before exploding into a fight that involved several families in the community and ended in the burning down of a store owned by some of the recent non-Redbone settlers.
 The Bearhead Creek incident took place in what is now southern Beauregard Parish on August 2, 1891.
 This battle also occurred due to similar tensions between Redbone and more recent, non-Redbone settlers.
 It left six men dead and several others wounded.